Waterway restoration: Waterway restoration in Finland

+Finland has a motive for restoring it's waterways–keeping the waters clean for biodiversity and recreational uses.
+They also aim to prepare their rivers for flood protection to prevent future harm to the ecosystem.

 Suvorov military canals

-Suvorov military canals (Suvorov canals) is a series of four open canals on Saimaa lake in Finland.
-Apart from the Kutvele canal, the other three canals spent 200 years almost untouched from early 19th century until 2003, when Finnish National Board of Antiquities began restoration works on them.
+Suvorov military canals (Suvorov canals) are series of four open canals on Saimaa Lake in Finland.
+Apart from the Kutvele canal, the other three canals spent 200 years almost untouched from the early 19th century until 2003, when the Finnish National Board of Antiquities began restoration works on them.
 Now they have been turned into tourist attractions.